Search This Blog

 Project Quality: Whose job is it to guarantee it?

-Basic requirements of quality is often described that quality is the adherence to requirements and fitness for use.
-When you look at the key deliverable of this statement, “requirements” stem from the project requirements.
+Basic requirements of quality are often described as adherence to requirements and fitness for use.
+When you look at the key deliverable of this statement, “requirements” stems from the project requirements.
 In traditional projects, this requirement may come from the client, business analyst, project manager, or the product owner at a minimum.
 In agile projects, this could be coming from the product owner or client, scrum master or coach, and the team at a minimum.
-The “fitness for use” stem from timely release of the futures to ensure that the client can benefit from the release.
+The “fitness for use” stems from timely release of the futures to ensure that the client can benefit from the release.

-But, does this definition unambiguously tell whose responsibility is quality?
-The Chartered Quality Institute comes to rescue as it defines quality management as an company’s approach to “…understanding precisely what customers need and consistently delivering accurate solutions within budget, on time, and with minimum loss to society.” (“What is Quality”, n.d., para 1) This definition emphasizes quality within the project constraints budget and time limiting the focus to the scope of the project’s requirements but also to the needs of the society relating to the fitness for use.
+But does this definition unambiguously tell whose responsibility quality is?
+The Chartered Quality Institute comes to rescue as it defines quality management as a company’s approach to “…understanding precisely what customers need and consistently delivering accurate solutions within budget, on time, and with minimum loss to society.” (“What is Quality”, n.d., para 1) This definition emphasizes quality within the project constraints budget and time limiting the focus to the scope of the project’s requirements but also to the needs of the society relating to the fitness for use.
 A project manager is not developing the code or involving in the execution of tests.
-But, quality is the fourth constraint that is compromised as the other project constraints are modified.
-Therefore, project manager is accountable for the quality.
+But quality is the fourth constraint that is compromised as the other project constraints are modified.
+Therefore, the project manager is accountable for the quality.
+This is why Quality Audits are associated with the project manager (or product owner).

 It reminds me of the famous parable on the virtue of citizenship from the “Adventures from the Book of Virtues.”
 Many subjects in the kingdom complained about many things in the kingdom and not taking true ownership for improvement.
 The king hid a pot of gold beneath a big boulder and waited to see who took leadership for removing the rock enhancing safety and quality experience for the others that passed by.
 Quality is the same thing as the citizenship requirement.
 It is everyone’s job.
 The more structured approaches the organization uses in testing accuracy through automation, test case development, and test execution, the more the project manager becomes attuned to following through on quality, the more the team members will become focused on providing quality by design rather than expecting it to be accidentally evolving.